Enforcing Speech Content Privacy in Environmental Sound Recordings using Segment-wise Waveform Reversal: Introduction

-We propose a deterministic method to enforce speech content privacy based on Segment-wise Waveform Reversal (SWR), which involves segmenting the audio in regions of low energy and reversing the waveform within each segment.
-To enhance both audio quality and sound sources detectability, our approach is combined with Voice Activity Detection (VAD) and source separation to isolate the speech component.
+To this aim, we propose an efficient method to enforce speech content privacy based on Segment-wise Waveform Reversal (SWR), which involves segmenting the audio in regions of low energy and reversing the waveform within each segment.
+To enhance both audio quality and sound sources detectability, our approach applies SWR only on isolated speech by considering a Voice Activity Detection (VAD) module and a source separation module to isolate the speech component, as shown on Figure \ref{fig:pipeline}.
+Source code and audio examples are available\footnote{Companion page: \url{https://modantailleur.github.io/paperSpeechContentPrivacyEnforcement/}}

-The method is evaluated on a simulated dataset composed of speech from LibriSpeech \cite{panayotov_librispeech_2015} mixed with environmental urban sounds from SONYC-UST \cite{cartwright_sonyc-ust-v2_2020}.
-We consider an evaluation protocol based on objective metrics.
-Our evaluation is based on three key criteria: 1) intelligibility reduction, 2) sound sources detectability, and 3) audio quality.